Mosque of Shaikh M. R. Bawa Muhaiyaddeen: Right panel

-Left Panel
+Left panel

-At the peak of the arch above the Arabic Allah, is written the Bismillah - "In the name of God, the Most Gracious, the Most Merciful".
+At the peak of the arch above the Arabic Allah, is written the basmala.

 There is an Arabic Allah inscribed inside a large circle in the center.
 Below the Arabic Allah are written Quranic verses 35 through 38 from Suratun Nur - Light.
 Above the left panel is a frame with the words "Qadiriya Sufiya Tariqa" over "Shaikh M. R. Bawa Muhaiyaddeen".